Joseph Brant: Legacy

 Brant acted as a tireless negotiator for the Six Nations to control their land without Crown oversight or control.
 He used British fears of his dealings with the Americans and the French to extract concessions.
 His conflicts with British administrators in Canada regarding tribal land claims were exacerbated by his relations with the American leaders.

 Brant was a war chief, and not a hereditary Mohawk sachem.
 His decisions could be and sometimes were overruled by the sachems and clan matrons.
 However, his natural ability, his early education, and the connections he was able to form made him one of the great leaders of his people and of his time.
 The Canadian historian James Paxton wrote that Brant's willingness to embrace numerous aspects of European culture, his preference for wearing European style clothing and that he was a devoted member of the Church of England has led to Brant being criticized for not being sufficiently "Indian" enough.
 Many of his critics would prefer Brant to have been a leader like Tecumseh or Pontiac, leading his people into a brave but doomed battle with the white men.
 Paxton wrote this line of criticism is based on the erroneous notion of First Nations peoples being "static and unchanging", and fails to understand that a people like the Mohawks could and did change over time.
-Paxton wrote that Brant grew up in a world where the Palatines and Scots-Irish settlers were his neighbors, and he understood that the European colonization was not going to be undone, leading him to attempt to secure the best possible future for his people by seeking an accommodation with the Europeans.
+Paxton wrote that Brant grew up in a world where the Palatines and Scots-Irish settlers were his neighbours, and he understood that the European colonization was not going to be undone, leading him to attempt to secure the best possible future for his people by seeking an accommodation with the Europeans.

 The situation of the Six Nations on the Grand River was better than that of the Iroquois who remained in New York.
 His lifelong mission was to help the Indian to survive the transition from one culture to another, transcending the political, social and economic challenges of one of the most volatile, dynamic periods of American history.
 He put his loyalty to the Six Nations before loyalty to the British.
 His life cannot be summed up in terms of success or failure, although he had known both.
 More than anything, Brant's life was marked by frustration and struggle.

 His attempt to create pan-tribal unity proved unsuccessful, though his efforts would be taken up a generation later by the Shawnee leader Tecumseh.